Audio File Version Control: Why You Need It & How It Works

 Solo producers

 Even working alone, version control saves you from yourself.
-Try radical changes without fear - you can always revert.
-Preserve every iteration of client feedback.
-That mix direction you abandoned?
+Try radical changes without fear because you can always revert.
+That mix direction you abandoned last week?
 Still accessible if you want to revisit it.

 Collaborative projects